xxoolm/LuaNode/LuaNode_Esp32/esp-idf/CONTRIBUTING.rst

 * Is the contribution entirely your own work, or already licensed under an Apache License 2.0 compatible Open Source License?
 If not then we unfortunately cannot accept it.

-* Does any new code conform to the esp-idf Style Guide?
-(Style Guide currently pending).
+* Does any new code conform to the esp-idf :doc:`Style Guide <style-guide>`?

+* Does the code documentation follow requirements in :doc:`documenting-code`?

 * Is the code adequately commented for people to understand how it is structured?